Edwina Cornish

-Edwina Cecily Cornish, AO, FTSE is an Australian biologist and academic, specialising in biotechnology.
-Between 2012 and 2016 she was Provost and Senior Vice-President of Monash University.
+Edwina Cecily Cornish is an Australian biologist and academic, specialising in biotechnology.
+Between 2012 and 2016 she was Provost and Senior Vice-president of Monash University.
 She was previously Deputy Vice-Chancellor (Research) at the University of Adelaide and then at Monash University.

 Early life and education

 Cornish studied at the University of Melbourne, and graduated with a Bachelor of Science with Honours (BSc (Hons)) degree in biochemistry and a Doctor of Philosophy (PhD) degree in microbiology.

 Career

 From 2000 to 2004, Cornish was Professor of Biotechnology and Deputy Vice-Chancellor (Research) at the University of Adelaide.

 Cornish joined Monash University as Deputy Vice-Chancellor (Research) in 2004, and was promoted to Senior Deputy Vice-Chancellor in 2009.
-Between 2012 and 2016 she was Provost (Chief Academic Officer) and Senior Vice-President of Monash University.
+Between 2012 and 2016 she was Provost (Chief Academic Officer) and Senior Vice-president of Monash University.

 In November 2015, Cornish was appointed a board member of the Commonwealth Scientific and Industrial Research Organisation for a five-year term.